znxftw/dotfiles/README.md

 # Finally...

-With this latest version, the `files/--HOME--/Brewfile` will be run only with the bare minimum of formulae.
+The softwares in the `files/--HOME--/Brewfile` will be run only with the bare minimum of formulae.
 Once the process completes, and you restart the Terminal app, you would want to run `bupc` so that all the other applications can be installed.

 Once the above is done, and if you have setup the [keybase](https://keybase.io)-based home repo, profile repo, etc - you can then re-import your exported preferences from the [pre-requisites section](#pre-requisite-if-you-want-to-capture-data-from-your-current-mac).